 - To use the ultrasonic sensor:

 - Connect the sensor to your Arduino using the male-female jumper wires.
-Connect the GND pin to GND, 5V pin to 5V, and the SIG pin to Arduino pin 7.
+Connect the GND pin to GND, 5V pin to 5V, the Echo pin to Arduino pin 7, and the Trig pin to Arduino pin 8.

-- To run code for the ultrasonic sensor, open the Arduino IDE and select File→Examples→06.Sensors→Ping.
+- To open code for the ultrasonic sensor, open the Arduino IDE and select File→Examples→06.Sensors→Ping.